tech-dojo/react-stack-navigator-example/README.md

 # STACK_NAVIGATOR_BLOG
-This is the code repository react-stack-navigator-example.
+This is the code repository for react-stack-navigator-example.</br>
 This simple mobile app demonstrates how to navigate between screens using Stack Navigation.